• Skip to primary navigation

 Jump to Recipe

-A simple, savory soup-starter that every vegetarian ought to have in their personal cookbook.
+A simple, savory soup-starter that I think every vegetarian ought to have in their personal cookbook.

 Ever wondered how vegetable stock is made?
 It’s actually quite easy and straightforward.
 Take an array of mildly flavored vegetables, chop them into large chunks, and boil them in a pot.
 The result is a hearty, balanced broth that can be sipped on its own or integrated into a big soup or stew.

-One batch makes around eight servings of vegetable stock, but feel free to double or triple the recipe if desired for long-term use.
-You can easily make it at the beginning of the week to enjoy throughout.
+One batch makes around eight servings of vegetable stock, but I often double or triple the recipe if desired for long-term use.
+I usually make it at the beginning of the week to enjoy throughout.
 From soups and stews to casseroles and more, the opportunities to use this stock for creative cooking are abundant, because vegetable stock is so versatile.

 Even better, you can use vegetables that are soft and slightly wilted.
 Take your “need-to-use” veggies and turn them into an herb-infused base that works in almost any recipe.
 Whether your veggies are fresh or on their way out, this is a great way to get the most from them.